 One night of each year in the Indian calendar is dedicated to worship of Lord Shiva.
-This holiday is known as Maha Shivaratri – the great night of Shiva.
-Maha Shivaratri 2013 falls on Saturday, March 9 in the U.S. and on Sunday, March 10 in India.
+This sacred holiday is known as Maha Shivaratri – the great night of Shiva.
+Maha Shivaratri 2014 falls on Thursday, February 27 in the U.S. and in India.

 On this auspicious and sacred night, it is said that one repetition of the mantra “Om Namah Shivaya” is magnified 1,000 times.
 Due to the great merit of this mantra repetition (or japa), it is customary people to gather and stay up all night chanting the sacred mantra.
 People typically fast on this day or refrain from eating grains.
 Steamed milk with aromatic spices if prepared and served or left outside in the moonlight.
 White clothing is traditionally worn on Shivaratri.

 The rudraksha mala is traditionally associated with Lord Shiva.
 It is said that Shiva cried tears when he saw the suffering of humanity and these tears fell to the ground and formed seeds which grew into the rudraksha tree.
 Rudra is another name for the fierce form of Shiva.
 Aksha translates as “eyes”.
 When doing mantra japa to Shiva, it is beneficial to use a rudraksha mala if possible.

 While chanting is common in groups and at ashrams, spiritual retreat sites, etc., the focus in entirely inward.
 As we chant “Om Namah Shivaya” (I honor Shiva – the supreme being who resides in each of us), we can connect once again to our own innate divinity and acknowledge that there are multiple facets to our own great being.
 We can also recognize the divinity that exists in each of us and honor that time and again.